Hyphaed/greenboost/README.md

 - Measured on an RTX 5070 12 GB: a 9 B image model that needed ~7 min/image
   through DDR overflow runs at ~5 s/image quantized into VRAM, with no visible quality loss; a 12 B LLM (22.7 GiB bf16) fits in 6.2 GiB.
+- **Component-sensitivity-aware, not just budget-aware** (`gb_quant_roles.py`,
+  `gb_gguf_plan.py`): recurrent/state-tracking tensors (a small minority of bytes, but disproportionately sensitive to compression) get protected at a quality floor regardless of what a flat per-layer error proxy alone would suggest, while the ordinary feed-forward majority takes the aggressive compression instead — for GGUF models served through gb-synapse, this wires directly into `llama-quantize`'s own per-tensor type override; for torch checkpoints, into the same DP planner above.
+Mechanism is built and tested; the live before/after measurement on the reference workload is still pending — see `missing_features.md` item (j).

 The low-bit GEMM kernel underneath (GemLite, `scaled_mm` fp8, bf16
 passthrough) is itself pluggable via `gb_kernel_backends.py` and